[ Book One · The Great Fabrication Age ]

 The Weight of the Made

-A sword forged by a master carries something a replicated sword does not — but what, exactly?
-The novel takes this question seriously as theology, aesthetics, and ethics simultaneously.
+A clock wound by its maker carries something a replicated clock does not.
+What, exactly?
+Every book in the universe takes this question seriously as theology, aesthetics, and ethics at once.

 04 / 06